markrcote/fennecpt/README.txt

 Fennec, so FennecPT keeps profiles on a local machine and transfers them back and forth to the mobile device as required.

-FennecPT is available, for now, at http://people.mozilla.com/~mcote/fennecpt/
+The FennecPT home page is, for now, http://people.mozilla.com/~mcote/fennecpt/ Code is available on github: https://github.com/markrcote/fennecpt However it will probably move a Mozilla Mercurial repository at some point.

 Installation